Kaiō Hiroyuki: Fighting style

 Kaiō was solidly a yotsu-sumo wrestler, favouring a right hand outside, left hand inside grip (hidari-yotsu) on his opponent's mawashi or belt.
 He was well known for his power in the hidari-yotsu position, which even yokozuna Takanohana at his peak had trouble countering.
 His most common winning technique was a straightforward yori-kiri or force out, which accounted for a third of his career victories, followed by oshi-dashi or push out.
 He often used his right hand outer grip to win by uwatenage (the overarm throw), which was his most common throwing move.
 Two of his yūshō-winning bouts were decided by uwatenage, and he was noted for his exceptional power and technique when using this throw.
-More controversially, he was also known for employing kotenage, (the armlock throw), a technique that can sometimes injure the opponent.
+More controversially, he was also known for employing kotenage, (the armlock throw), a technique that can injure the opponent.
 Kaiō unintentionally caused a number of injuries with this technique over the years, including Tochinonada in 1999, who sustained long-term damage to his elbow, and Kotoryū in March 2001, who suffered a broken arm.

 Personal life

+Kaiō's wife, Mitsuko Nishiwaki, is a former All Japan Women's Pro-Wrestling professional wrestler.
+Nishiwaki's apprentices in the promotion include Takako Inoue, Mima Shimoda or Aja Kong.
+The couple met through a journalist who wrote about both sumo and women's pro wrestling while she was undergoing treatment for ovarian cancer.

-Kaiō married Mitsuko Nishiwaki, a former professional wrestler, in June 1999.
+The couple married in June 1999.
 The wedding reception in a hotel in Tokyo was attended by some 570 guests, including Takanohana.

-He has published an autobiography, Kairiki ("Herculean Strength").
+Kaiō published an autobiography, Kairiki (meaning "Herculean Strength").